-It is the intention of the WLT to create a haven for wildlife, and to encourage its return by recreating natural habitats, at Kites Hill.
-It is hoped that by providing information material, and creating a nature trail and interpretation boards on site, the reserve is both an education facility and demonstration project on the benefits of habitat management for conservation.
-As our only project in the UK, WLT also uses Kites Hill as an example of how we work with partners internationally.
+WLT has created a haven for wildlife at Kites Hill by managing the reserve to restore and maintain natural habitats.
+With a nature trail and interpretation boards on site, the reserve is both an education facility and a demonstration of the benefits of habitat management for conservation.
+As WLT’s only project in the UK, Kites Hill is an excellent example of how the Trust works with partners internationally.

-The ancient Beech woodland at Kites Hill has been designated a Site of Special Scientific Interest (SSSI) and is recognised to be of European importance as a Special Area of Conservation.
-With help from local partner TCV Gloucestershire, WLT’s work involves maintaining the woodland’s health and structure.
-Organic status of the pasture fields is also maintained and grazing encourages a greater diversity of plant species to benefit invertebrates.
+The ancient Beech woodland at Kites Hill is part of the Cotswold Commons and Beechwoods Site of Special Scientific Interest (SSSI) and is recognised to be of European importance as a Special Area of Conservation.
+With help from TCV Gloucestershire, WLT’s conservation work involves maintaining the woodland’s health and structure.
+The fields are farmed to organic standards and grazing encourages a greater diversity of plant species to benefit invertebrates.

-Although the WLT does not require funds for land purchase in the UK, funds are needed for the continued management and improvement of the site for wildlife.
+Although WLT does not require funds for land purchase in the UK, funds are needed for the continued management and improvement of the site for wildlife.
 If you would like to make a donation to Kites Hill, please donate to the Action Fund.

 Kites Hill is home to a variety of Britain's most loved species.

-Wood mouse (Apodemus sylvaticus), bank vole (Clethrionomys glareolus), Serotine bat (Eptesicus serotinus), Common Pipistrelle (Pipistrellus pipistrellus) and Soprano Pipistrelle bat (Pipistrellus pygmaeus) and badger (Meles meles).
+Wood Mouse (Apodemus sylvaticus), Bank Vole (Clethrionomys glareolus), Serotine Bat (Eptesicus serotinus), Common Pipistrelle Bat (Pipistrellus pipistrellus) and Soprano Pipistrelle Bat (Pipistrellus pygmaeus) and badger (Meles meles).

-Due to past farming practices the habitat has been degraded and species have been lost in the area.
-Farming at Kites Hill is now organic and cattle fencing prevents any damage to the site of natural springs.
-Continued management of both the woodland and grassland is bring these habitats back to a semi-natural state.
+Due to past farming practices the habitat at Kites Hill has been degraded and species have been lost in the area.
+The farming at Kites Hill now meets organic standards and cattle fencing prevents damage to natural springs.
+Continued management of woodland and grassland is restoring these habitats to a semi-natural state.